Vighnesh003/Housing_Society/README.md

 Admin Code:- 100

-For databases you need PhpMyadmin,create databases as per your need.(Refer database daigram in documention Folder.)
+For databases you need PhpMyadmin,create databases as per your need.

-For more details and Screenshot Refer Documention Folder PDF..!!

 Enjoy the Project..!!!